Kehlsteinhaus: Construction

 From a large car park, a 124 m entry tunnel leads to an ornate elevator that ascends the final 124 m to the building.
 The tunnel is lined with marble and was originally heated with warm air from an adjoining service tunnel.
-However it was normal for visiting high-officials to be driven through the tunnel to the elevator.
+However, it was normal for visiting high officials to be driven through the tunnel to the elevator.
 Their driver would then have to reverse the car for the entire length of the tunnel as there was no space to turn.

 The inside of the large elevator is surfaced with polished brass, Venetian mirrors, and green leather.
 The building's main reception room is dominated by a fireplace of red Italian marble presented by Italian dictator Benito Mussolini, which was damaged by Allied soldiers chipping off pieces to take home as souvenirs.
 The building had a completely electric appliance kitchen, which was unusual in 1937, but was never used to cook meals; instead meals were prepared in town and taken to the kitchen on the mountain top to be reheated.
 The building also has heated floors, with heating required for at least two days before visitors arrived.
 A MAN submarine diesel engine and an electrical generator were installed in an underground chamber close to the main entrance, to provide back-up power.

 Much of the furniture was designed by Paul László.

 Use

 Hitler first visited on 16 September 1938 and returned to inaugurate it on 20 April 1939, his 50th birthday, though it was not intended as a birthday gift.

 There are two ways to approach and enter the building: the road and the Kehlsteinhaus elevator.
 Hitler did not trust the elevator, continually expressed his reservations of its safety, and disliked using it; his biggest fear was that the elevator's winch mechanism on the roof would attract a lightning strike.
-Bormann took great pains to never mention the two serious lightning strikes that occurred during construction.
+Bormann took great pains never to mention the two serious lightning strikes that occurred during construction.

-The Kehlsteinhaus lies several miles directly above the Berghof, Hitler's summer home.
+The Kehlsteinhaus lies several hundred metres away from the Berghof, Hitler's summer home.
 In a rare diplomatic engagement, Hitler received departing French ambassador André François-Poncet on 18 October 1938, here.
 It was he who coined the name "Eagle's Nest" for the building while later describing the experience; this has since become a commonly used name for the Kehlsteinhaus.

 A wedding reception for Eva Braun's sister Gretl was held there following her marriage to Hermann Fegelein on 3 June 1944.
 While Hitler more often than not left the entertaining duties to others, he believed the house presented an excellent opportunity to entertain important and impressionable guests.

 Referred to as the "D-Haus", short for "Diplomatic Reception House", the Kehlsteinhaus is often conflated with the teahouse on Mooslahnerkopf Hill near the Berghof, which Hitler walked to daily after lunch.
 The teahouse was demolished by the Bavarian government after the war, due to its connection to Hitler.